-JEEEEEEEEEEEEEEEEEEEEEEE FROM THE LAND OF SHINING GOLD.
+defetetetetetetetetete FROM THE LAND OF SHINING GOLD. クララララララララララララララララララララララ

-(Sitka, Alaska, Letter.)
-The sudden finding of gold in a hith- into Klondyke, and one ot its tribuerto unsuspected country has made millionaires out of poor men.
-In a Joseph Ledue Barnato's town, is on minute from poverty they came into the Yukon; and Circle City, another affuence.
+(Sitka, Alaska, Letter.) erto unsuspected country has made taries is the Klondyke river.
+Dawson, millionaires out of poor men.
+In a Joseph Ledue Barnato's town, is on minute from poverty they came into the Yukon; and Circle City, another affluence.
 The United States will have rich spot, lies on its banks. more multi-millionaires than ever, more plutocrats, and more "sudden riches."
-Canada has not struck it so rich, for the successful prospectors have almost without exception, been United States citizens and residents of the states.
-In the sudden making of millionaires it is difficult to tell who has struck it richest, accounts are so widely divergent.
+Canada has not struck it so rich, for the successful prospectors have almost without exception, been United | The find is so sudden that there is no States citizens and residents of the states.
+In the sudden making of millionaires it is difficult to tell who has United States, and a man is free to struck it richest, accounts are so widely divergent.
 But all agree that no accounts have exaggerated the facts, so far as the finding of great quantities of gold is concerned.
 The richest man among the new Alaska millionaires is Joseph Ladue, the owner of the town of Dawson, and the finder of enormous gold deposits.
 Ladue is a resident of Schuyler Falls, Clinton county, N. Y., where, it is said, he is soon to be married to an old sweetheart whom he could not before afford to wed.
 When the gold fever broke out in a mild form two years ago he went to Alaska, after a failure in the Black Hills, and found enough to tell him of greater things later on.
-He returned to his home, but later went back to Alaska, took up a claim in the very heart of the country. paid for a certain quantity of land which was then for sale at a very low figure, and started in to look for gold.
+He returned to his home, but later went back to Alaska, took up a claim in the very heart of the country, paid for a tertain quantity of land which was then for sale at a very low figure, and started in to look for gold.
 His first find brought settlers there by the dozen.
-"Dawson" the place was called, and as the owner sold off small portions of the land his fame grew And spread.
+"Dawson" the place was tailed, and as the owner sold off small portions of the land his fame grew and tpread.
 He now owns Dawson, having sold but little, and is so many times a millionaire that his wealth cannot be estimated.
 He is the Barnato of Alaska, the man who struck it rich, and, knowing a good thing when he saw it, held on to it.
-It is only another tale of South African luck, but much nearer home-enviously near.
-The rush to the Alaska gold fields is such that all outgoing steamers are filled far in advance.
+It is only another tale of South African luck, but much nearer home enviously near.
+The rush to the Alaska gold fields is such that all outvolng steamers are filled far in adrance.
 These steamers run intermittently after the cold weather sets in, and there are long intervals when few Alaska voyages can be made.
-This accounts for the awful haste to reach. there before the inland waters become unnavigable.
-There is also an overland route, but this also becomes impracticable after awhile, owing to the lack of traveling accommodations and the long distances that must be gone over without finding a habitation.
-Alaska has never been "settled," owing to the great cold there, but it is thought that it might in time be made as livable as any of the other cold cittes, and, indeed, as St. Petersburg or Christiania or any of the large Northof-Europe cities.
-But this is quite a step ahead, though not at all improbable.
+This accounts for the awful haste to reach there before the inland waters become unnavigable.
+There is also an overland route, but this also becomes impracticable after awhile; owing to the lack of traveling accommodations and the long distances that must be gone over without finding a habitation.
+Maska has never been "settled," owing to the great cold there, but it is thought that it might in time be made as livable as any of the other cold cities, and, indeed, as St. Petersburg or Christiania or any of the large North-